-7. In her rejoinder, the complainant submits a new plea, alleging an abuse of authority.
+9. In her rejoinder, the complainant submits a new plea, alleging an abuse of authority.
 She submits that, in view of the Organisation's arguments in response to her various complaints to the Tribunal, there are grounds to consider that IFAD abused its authority by artificially creating, throughout the procedure followed, circumstances that would enable it to retain her in employment but eventually, at its end, to inform her of the "decision, held in reserve, to terminate her contract".

-The Tribunal finds that this last plea is plainly unfounded in the light of its examination of the complainant's other contentions in support of this complaint and also her previous complaints, which it has dismissed.
+The Tribunal finds that this last plea is plainly unfounded in the light of its examination of the complainant's other contentions in support of her complaint.

-8. It is apparent from all the foregoing that the complaint must be dismissed.
+10. It is apparent from the foregoing that the complaint must be dismissed.